 When it comes to comfort and budget, both alternatives have a wide range to choose from.
 Deluxe cruise for up to 16 passengers, stunning safari-style camps, or laid-back B&B if that is what you are after.

-The Galapagos Islands is actually an archipelago composed of many small islands.
-All of them with characteristic different flora and fauna.
-Please see below a little description on every island, and if there is a special place you would like to visit, please contact us to find out which of our cruise boats includes that point and in which itinerary.
+Below is a short description of every island, all with different flora and fauna.
+If there is a special place you would like to visit in the Galapagos, don’t hesitate to get in touch with us to find out which of our cruise boats includes that point and in which itinerary.